Swipe left, Tinder: A new online dating service is here at last

 “Imagine a party where everyone is not only extremely good looking, but everyone has a passion and excitement for life.
 You actually want to be holding a conversation with these people, for hours on end.”

-The Inner Circle was initially launched in New York, but with a developed presence across the globe, including a 15,000-person waiting list to join in Madrid, it was only a matter of time before the successful, captivating singles of our young, professional community attracted the exclusive community.
+The Inner Circle was initially launched in New York, and boasts a global membership of 550,000 members.
+It was only a matter of time before the successful, compelling singles of our young, professional community attracted the exclusive community.

-Once applicants are approved through a screening process, all you need to do is wait for invites to customized events around the world to roll in, all while building new connections they can trust for life.
+After the vetting process, you will be introduced to other attractive, ambitious singles.
+You’ll have access to their selective dating network, exclusive events and the ability to meet new people at your favorite watering holes, both in Chicago and abroad (should you be the wanderlusting type.)

 So if you’re tired of going home to your family and having your grandma ask if you have found “the one” yet, get to matching on The Inner Circle.
 What are you waiting for?!